 If you wish to stand against the highest mountains in the world and revel in their beauty then, you should visit Nepal.
 Home to 8 of the world’s highest mountains out of 14, including the highest mountain ( MOUNT EVEREST HEIGHT 8848m, Nepal is truly a wonderland for all adventure lovers.
 Every year thousands of tourist from all around the globe flock to Nepal to get a glimpse of the magical Himalayas.

 Some really keen adventure seekers trek for days on end to reach the ultimate viewpoint, while others take advantage of a popular vantage point from the top of a hill to view the Himalayas.
 Whichever activity you may choose, you are bound to be left spellbound and humbled by the giant Himalayas.
 There are plenty of places in Nepal where one can enjoy the views of the Himalayas.
-In this blog, we are going to talk about ‘Top 10 Himalayan viewpoints in Nepal’ and Best Places To Visit in Himalayas.
+In this blog, we are going to talk about ‘Top 10 Trekking Places In Nepal’ and Best Places To Visit in Himalayas.

 Kalapatthar or also known as ‘The Black Rock’ is the highest point on your Everest Base Camp Trek.
 The Kalapatthar elevation is 5550 meters from sea level and it is not only the highest point but also the last stop on the trek to Everest Base Camp.
 If you ask all the souls that have trekked to Everest Base Camp, they will tell you that Everest is not actually visible from the base camp so, they climb Kalapatthar as this spot provides the closest undisturbed view of the world’s highest mountain.